 Before proceeding further, you must also specify the number of switches you are going to use in the settings for Special Words.
-Change the number of switches from 0 to 1, 2 or 3, as appropriate (beside the bottom red arrow in the screenshots).
+Change the number of switches from 0 to 1, 2 or 3, as appropriate (beside the bottom red arrow in the screenshot).

 Pressing will display a red highlighting border around the first baseboard card, and then cycle this border round the others indefinitely until pressed again, when it will select the currently highlighted card as if tapped on the screen.
 The scanning speed is tied to the Animation Speed setting (next to the top red arrow opposite), giving a range of about 1 to 10 seconds per card, with a default middle setting of about 3 seconds.

 The first switch highlights a different card each time it is pressed, and the second switch performs the selection.

 The first highlights a different card each time it is pressed, the second switch performs selection, and the third moves on to the next page.

 If you want to make it possible for the switch user to advance from one page in an activity to the next without assistance, when using 1 or 2 switches, change the Advancing to Next Page setting to Automatic, as shown next to the middle red arrow opposite.

 We have tested Special Words using the APPlicator Bluetooth switch interface, Smoothie 75 wired switches and iSwitch Bluetooth switch, all manufactured by Pretorian Technologies Ltd. Other switches and interfaces should also work provided they emulate a Bluetooth or USB keyboard with space and enter and/or ~1 and ~3 keys.